Validator Handbook

 Staking Lifecycle

-The staking lifecycle progresses through the following states: starting from Unstaked, a validator stakes at least 10,000 UDAG to become Staked.
-At the next epoch boundary, if ranked in the top 21 they become Active (otherwise Passive).
+The staking lifecycle progresses through the following states: starting from Unstaked, a validator stakes at least 2,000 UDAG to become Staked.
+At the next epoch boundary, if ranked in the top 100 by effective stake (own + delegated) they become Active (otherwise Passive).
 Active validators run the validator loop and earn rewards each round.
 Equivocation causes slashing (50% burned).
 Both Active and Passive validators can submit Unstake to enter the Unstaking state, which completes after a 2,016-round cooldown back to Unstaked.

 Step-by-Step